PDF Recipe Extraction Pipelines

 def normalize_quantity(cls, v: Union[str, float]) -> float:

-"""Convert fractional strings to deterministic floats."""
+"""Resolve fractional strings to a deterministic float via exact rationals."""

 if isinstance(v, float):